dtemkin/dtemkin.github.io/_templates/2016-03-21-moon-theme.md

 #### url

 Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for generating canonical URLs in `<head>`.
-When developing locally either comment this out or use something like `http://localhost:4000` so all assets load properly. *Don't include a trailing `/`*.
+When developing locally either comment this out or use something like `http://localhost:4000` so all static load properly. *Don't include a trailing `/`*.

 Examples: